-From November 12 to 15, 2019, more than 150 experts and representatives of African territorial communities gathered in Arusha in Tanzania, during the most recent edition of the African Landscapes Dialogue (ALD).
-Participants recognized the importance of reconciliation between the stakeholders and the need to support local economies in their different approaches, two elements common to the Model Forest approach.
+From November 12 to 15, 2019, more than 150 experts and representatives from African communities gathered in Tanzania for the 2019 African Landscapes Dialogue (ALD).
+Participants recognized the importance of reconciliation between stakeholders and the need to support local economies in their different approaches, two elements common to the Model Forest approach.

-The African Model Forest Network (AMFN) co-organized and co-facilitated the event, following which many lessons could be learned, including: the need to have a development strategy for green social entrepreneurship in support to the resilience of communities on the territory, the interest of an approach to reconcile the stakeholders based on the negotiation of mutual interests rather than on radical rights conflicts and the importance of having the necessary strategies and means to the mobilization of financial flows and investments in the territories in support of the dynamics of the popular economy.
+The African Model Forest Network (AMFN) co-organized and co-facilitated the event.
+Key lessons learned from the Model Forest experience shared with participants included the need to have: a development strategy for green social entrepreneurship in support of local community resilience; an approach to bringing stakeholders together based on the negotiation of mutual interests (reconciliation) rather than a focus on conflict, and; the necessary strategies and means to mobilize financial flows and investments which support of the dynamics of the popular economy.

-“These lessons and many others, largely from the development process of Model Forests, have been shared and are the subject of consensus with the other participants of the African Landscapes Dialogue”, reports Joachim Nguiebouri, coordinator of Forests Models at AMFN.
+“These lessons and many others, based on the development process of Model Forests, were well received and the subject of consensus with the other participants of the African Landscapes Dialogue”, said Joachim Nguiebouri, Coordinator for the African Model Forest Network.

-Another conclusion that emerged from this edition of the ALD is that support and funding efforts for sustainable landscaping must move away from the project approach, in order to offer greater flexibility and longer time frames.
+Another conclusion that emerged from the ALD is that support and funding efforts for the sustainable development of landscapes must move away from the project approach in order to offer greater flexibility and longer time frames.
 To do this, the development dynamics and the instruments used must be part of an integrated landscape management approach.
-An issue that challenges AMFN: “In this regard, I am thinking of mobilizing the investments and funding necessary to scale up the lessons learned over the past 15 years, as well as to consolidate the partnerships forged around the ALD, in order to constitute a true pan-African network representative of these territories in their splendid diversity,” explains Dr Diaw, director of AMFN.
-“Several national and regional thematic discussion groups formed during this edition of the ALD planted the seeds of this momentum.
-Among these, there is the Trans-langues Group, mobilizing the current Francophone minority to establish links between West and Central Africa and East and Southern Africa, and the “One Africa” Group which works in the same spirit, but from the angle of transcontinental economic and organizational solidarities ”added Dr Diaw.
+An issue that challenges AMFN.
+“In this regard, I am thinking of mobilizing the investments and funding necessary to scale up the lessons learned over the past 15 years, as well as to consolidate the partnerships forged around the ALD, in order to constitute a true pan-African network representative of these territories in their splendid diversity,” said Dr. Chimere Diaw, Director of the AMFN.

-The AMFN has moderated or co-facilitated the overall review of African initiatives on landscapes as well as the debates on the governance of territories, on the methods of uniting the stakeholders and the facilitation of territorial dialogue through the management of land conflicts and the negotiation of the rights and interests of stakeholders on the territory.
+The AMFN moderated or co-facilitated the overall review of African landscape initiatives, as well as debates on governance and the methods of uniting diverse stakeholders, the management of land conflicts through dialogue, and the negotiation of the rights and interests of local stakeholders.

 African Landscapes Action Plan – ALAP, adopted by NEPAD and the African Union